rentcp/NS9188K/README.md

 ### Requirements:
 Jupyter (Python 3)
 Dependencies are in the first cell of each workbook.
+Typically they are available via the usual methods, i.e. `pip install requests`.
 The hardest one to find install instructions for is `py-hdf` so that one is provided here:
 ```
 conda install py-hdf -c conda-forge
 ```